Black Man Ray

-"Black Man Ray" is a song by China Crisis.
-Released as the first single from their 1985 album Flaunt the Imperfection, it is one of the band's most successful singles.
+"Black Man Ray" is a song by the English new wave band China Crisis.
+Released as the first single from their third studio album Flaunt the Imperfection (1985), it is one of the band's most successful singles.
 It spent 13 weeks on the UK Singles Chart and peaked at number 14 in April 1985.
 It was also the band's biggest hit single in Australia, reaching number 30.